Chief Engineer Yacht Jobs

 On larger yachts, more over 50m in length, it wouldn’t be unusual to have one or more electricians or electronics officers working in the Engineering team to help with the AV/IT, communications and other systems that are becoming more complex with each new boat.

 The Chief Engineer will work with the Class society to arrange surveys, arrange external contractor visits if required and finalise work lists and budgets for maintenance periods.
-He will also run the planned maintenance efficiently to ensure the yacht works at its optimum for the longest time possible to make sure the owner of the vessel benefits to the maximum from his ownership.
+S/he will also run the planned maintenance efficiently to ensure the yacht works at its optimum for the longest time possible to make sure the owner of the vessel benefits to the maximum from his ownership.

 Familiarity with the ISM and ISPS code is required along with knowledge of current regulations in respect of MARPOL and SOLAS to ensure the vessel operates in a safe and efficient way.